Recognition And Management Of The Acutely ill Patient

 - Critically analyse and discuss the importance of human factors and situational awareness in safely and effectively caring for the acutely-ill patient.

-- Critically reflect on the essential components of a written report to create a concise, factual account of patient care to ensure effective communication within the multidisciplinary team.
+- Critically reflect on the essential components of a written report to create a concise, factual account of person centred care to ensure effective communication within the multidisciplinary team.

 Please note you will be informed in advance if there is a direct cost to you or your organisation for your attendance at this programme.